prody/ProDy/doc/tutorial.rst

 There are more ways to access ProteinDataBank (http://www.pdb.org/) content.
 See :ref:`parsepdb`, :ref:`fetchpdb`, and :ref:`blastpdb` examples.

-List of functions for accessing protein data can also be found in :ref:`prodb`
+List of functions for accessing protein data can also be found in :mod:`prody.proteins`

 Select subset of atoms
 -------------------------------------------------------------------------------